 Before commencing work on this Agreement, the Party must provide certificates of insurance to show that the following minimum coverages are in effect.
 It is the responsibility of the Party to maintain current certificates of insurance on file with the State through the term of this Agreement.
 No warranty is made that the coverages and limits listed herein are adequate to cover and protect the interests of the Party for the Party's operations.
-These are solely minimums that have been established to protect the interests of the State.
+These are solely minimums that have been established to protect the interests of VITL and the State.
+Minimum coverages are set by the State and adjusted by VITL to ensure adequate coverage of risks.
+Note that VITL will require different insurance limits from what is included in the State Contract Attachments, VITL's requirements are outlined below.
+All proposals must include an attestation that the vendor will meet or exceed these requirements.